logchimp/docs/docs/install/source.md

 ## Configuration file

-> Starting from v0.4.0 `.env` has been replace with `logchimp.config.json`.
+> Starting from v0.4.0 `.env` has been replaced with `logchimp.config.json`.

-You need to create `logchimp.config.json` file at root directory, which will contain all the [configuration](/docs/config) for the LogChimp site.
+Create a `logchimp.config.json` file in the root directory, which will contain all the [configuration](/docs/config) for the LogChimp site.

 **NOTE:** The configuration below is just an example and not recommended for production use.